 Yay!
 The subfloor is starting to appear!

 TIP!
-Remove the carpet roll and trash bags of padding from the work area as they are created.
+Remove the carpet roll and trash bags of padding from the work area as you create them.
 That way you get a bit of a break and won’t have to carry it all out at once.

 Step 3 – Prying up the tack strips.

 As each section of carpet and padding is removed your next step is to remove the tack strips.
-Please be exceptionally careful when doing this since they are covered with tons of sharp points!
+Please be exceptionally careful when doing this since they have tons of sharp points!
 WEAR LEATHER GLOVES and safety glass or goggles!

-Starting at the edge of a tack strip, work the flat edge of your larger pry bar under the tack strip.
+Starting at the edge of a tack strip, work the flat side of your bigger pry bar under the tack strip.
 You will most likely have to use your hammer to get the pry bar underneath.